bob-Github-2020/TG_Rate_95CI/README.md

 ## Some useful hints for Windows-Python users

-I know that you use the CMD terminal.
-Rember to "cd" to your working directory that you installed the Python files and TG data
+Rember to "cd" to your working directory that you installed the Python files and TG data.

 For running the program: type

       python Main_cal_TG_Rate_95CI.py

 or type

       py Main_cal_TG_Rate_95CI.py

-For installing Python modules, if the system still can not find the module after  "pip install module-name",
+For installing Python modules, if the system still can not find the module after "pip install module-name", you may try:
-       you may try

        py -m pip install module-name